Korean War Legacy Project

 Arriving and Setting Up Camp

-Lester Ludwig describes arriving on New Years Eve in 1952.
-He describes first arriving at Inchon and continuing on to just east of the Punchbowl.
-Upon arrival, his duties included setting up the bivouac which required digging in the frozen ground in order to erect the tents.
-He goes on to describe various experiences such as another soldier building a snow woman and later moving to just west of the Punchbowl.
+Lester Ludwig recalls arriving in Korea on New Year's Eve in 1952.
+He describes arriving at Incheon and continuing to just east of the Punchbowl.
+He explains that his duties included setting up the bivouac, a temporary shelter, which required digging in the frozen ground, and how they shared humor when describing how another soldier built a snow woman.

 Tags: Incheon,Cold winters